krbob/docker-invision-community/README.md

 - The default maximum memory usage is 128 MB.

 ### Restic
-- The `publish-backup.sh` and `restore-latest-backups.sh` scripts send and retrieve the latest backup files, respectively.
+- The `publish-backups.sh` and `restore-latest-backups.sh` scripts send and retrieve the latest backup files, respectively.
 - To use a previous snapshot, you can use:

 ```bash